 Mrs. Joyce started reading Henrik Ibsen's play, A Doll's House, with her English 10 Honors classes.
 Mrs. Joyce assigned parts to different students and they very much enjoyed reading the play together while zooming.

 Mrs. Seiler’s 6th grade class used Google Meet to discuss the importance of writing personal histories.
-They will read “Louisana’s Way Home” which begins with a personal statement.
-They talked about what a persona history means, and primary sources.
+They then read “Louisana’s Way Home” which begins with a personal statement.
+They learned about what a personal history means, and primary sources.
 Their writing prompt was to write about something that happened in the past week.
-Students took turns reading their writings.
-Their homework is to keep a journal for the next week.
+Students took turns reading their writings and then kept a journal for the following week.

-Mrs. Barnett's Algebra 2 class is working on Polynomial and Rational Functions.
-These sophomores learned how to identify and grapbh vertical asymptotes, then horizontal asymptotes, and apply all these skills to graph the rational function.
+Mrs. Barnett's Algebra 2 class worked on Polynomial and Rational Functions.
+These sophomores learned how to identify and graph vertical asymptotes, then horizontal asymptotes, and apply all these skills to graph the rational function.

 Independent study is ideal for project work.
 Ms. Iorio's Math 7th Accelerated class completed their Slope Art projects on a Friday dedicated to Independent Study.
 Students were asked to draw a picture on graph paper, and determine the slope of each line used within the drawing.
 They were required to have 7 lines with a positive slope, 7 lines with a negative slope, 3 lines with a slope of zero, and 3 lines with an undefined slope.

 After reviewing musical notation, Mrs. Kennedy-Clarizio's 7th grade World Music class was introduced to the many complexities in African drumming.
 Students joined Mrs. Kennedy-Clarizio on Zoom and watched a short video about djembe drums.
 Then they practiced the three notes in hand drumming - the base, tone, and slap - as they took turns playing hard surfaces at home.